-Tom comes to TACF with significant hands-on experience with the the Foundation’s breeding program, having worked as a research technician with New England Regional Science Coordinator Kendra Gurney.
+Tom comes to TACF with significant hands-on experience with the Foundation’s breeding program, having worked as a research technician with New England Regional Science Coordinator Kendra Gurney.
 In this role, he investigated chestnut cold-tolerance at the University of Vermont.
 Upon leaving New England, Tom accepted the role of TACF’s Southern Regional Science Coordinator in Asheville until 2016.
-Prior to joining TACF, Tom served as a Crew Leader with Wildlands Restoration Volunteers in Colorado, where he managed dozens of large-scale restoration projects and spent nine years as a medic and firefighter with the Nederland Fire protection District.
+Prior to joining TACF, Tom served as a Crew Leader with Wildlands Restoration Volunteers in Colorado, where he managed dozens of large-scale restoration projects and spent nine years as a medic and firefighter with the Nederland Fire Protection District.

 Phone: (828) 450-9100

-Ed Schwartzman, Southeast Regional Science Coordinator
+Ben Jarrett, Southeast Regional Science Coordinator

 Phone: (434) 906-9312